Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: An Efficient Deterministic Algorithm

 \newlength{\commentWidth} [1]{\tcp*[r]{\makebox[\commentWidth]{#1 }}} [1]{\tcp*[f]{\makebox[\commentWidth]{#1 }}}

 {\ensuremath{\mathsf{failure\_estimate}}}

-We now introduce the following specific pessimistic estimator $\estP$ for which the above three correctness criteria (upper bound, efficiency, base case) are proven in Appendix~\ref{sec:pessimistic-estimator}. \begin{restatable}[Pessimistic Estimator] {lemma}{pessimisticEstimatorForANF} The function $\estP$ is a pessimistic estimator for the ANF: \allowdisplaybreaks \end{restatable}
+We now introduce the following specific pessimistic estimator $\estP$ for which the above three correctness criteria (upper bound, efficiency, base case) are proven.
+As before, in the following we always assume $\alpha = 1-1/m$ and $\beta = 3b\ln m/\ln\ln m$ for $m \geq 9$ and $b = 1.85$.